 To serve, put one-fourth of the cooked noodles into each bowl and top with one-fourth of the sauce.
 Serve with fresh lemon to squeeze on at the table.

-This recipe would be perfect for any phase of the South Beach Diet or most any other Low-Carb eating plan.
+This recipe would be perfect for most any other Low-Carb eating plan as well as any phase of the South Beach Diet.

 Find More Recipes Like This One: